 - Record significant findings and actions taken

 - Inform and instruct relevant people and, where necessary, co-operate and co-ordinate with others

 - Provide training

 - Revise it where necessary

 A professional fire risk assessor undergoes lots of detailed training and is fully versed in all of the most recent guidelines and legal requirements, including how they should be applied to different kinds of buildings.
-AITO provides professional consultant and are competent to conduct fire risk assessment.
+AITO provides professional consultants and is competent to conduct a fire risk assessment.
 For further info, contact us at [email protected] or Whatsapp us now.